daqh/solidity-lottery/README.md

 As briefly mentioned above, a player cannot input a specific value for the purpose of winning the lottery as other players' chosen values are only revealed when the Commit phase ends.

-This means that the only way to purposely choose a number that leads to one's victory, would be to break the SHA3-256 hash algorithm and crack every players' number in a reasonable time, *impossible*.
+This means that the only way to purposely choose a number that leads to one's victory, would be to brute force the SHA3-256 digests and "crack" every players' number in a reasonable time, *impossible*.

 ## Build